inflac/Matrix-Status-Bot/README.md

 possible lists: A, B, AB

 IMPORTANT: User C will be able to read messages in group_ABC that are addressed to the bot!
 Also, the bots responses are visible to all group members.

+## Notes:
+* Put ping feature in a function and source it out, so that poll and ping can use it but poll do not need context